 News

-Latest news and information from the Centre for Medicine and Society and the Master programme Global Urban Health.
+Latest news and information from the Centre for Planetary Health and the Master Global Urban Health

 The Master of Global Urban Health (MSc GUH) programme, in collaboration with the Centre for Planetary Health (CPH), is organising an International Symposium on Planetary Aspects of Urban Health, to be held on September 25 – 26, 2025, at the University of Freiburg.